tpm2-software/tpm2-tcti-uefi/docs/example.md

 variable length hashes allowing the use of SHA256, SHA384 etc. This tool prints the highest supported log version available to stdout.

+## Get TPM2 PCRs
+Querying a TPM2 for the current state of the PCRs is surpisingly complext.
+This is a consequence of the TPM2 supporting an effectively unlimited number of hash algorithms and lengths.
+To keep the interface to the tool simple (no command line parameters) this tool queries the TPM for the currently active PCR banks.
+It then displayes the current state of all PCRs in all active banks.

 ## Running the example applications
 The example applications may be run from the UEFI shell on your computer.
 A test setup like this is often referred to as a "bare-metal" test